Disaster Recovery Plan: How to make sure you’re prepared for the worst

 Documentation and rewriting are the essence of the annual dry-run.
 We check the relevancy of each step along the way in order to have the simplest and most coherent plan.
 During the execution of the DRP we will periodically ask ourselves: Is this image still used?
 Is the version of the Helm chart supported?
 How can I test that the deployment went well?
 How can this be done if the backup is up-to-date?

 Not once did we find old images and obsolete steps that could really affect our RPO and RTO if the plan was to be executed for real.

 This is actually our desired state.
 Be cool when the other shoe drops.

 In your knowledge-shared environment, have a DRP-related file with all the steps that one needs to run in order to activate your DR plan.
 The steps should be easy to follow and cover all the work that needs to be done in order to achieve a working, full-system environment in a new “location”.

-A new location might need to be configured with new load balancer, APM components, SSL enforcer, cyber-defense related components and the list goes on.
-A full-system means a full package.
+A new location might need to be configured with a new load balancer, APM components, SSL enforcer, cyber-defense-related components and the list goes on.
+A full system means a full package.

 Set an annual date for the dry-run DRP so the responsible engineers will know to prepare for it.
 I also suggest having a private or internal repository hosted in your source control management system, that has all the related scripts that need to be run for the plan.

 In the dry-run DRP, the DevOps team should follow all steps and make sure that each step is up-to-date and relevant.
 The plan should be able to run alongside the production deployment and not interfere with the customer’s actions.

 Don’t forget to test out the new location!
 Is it accessible?
 Is it ready to withstand scale?
 Unit testing, by itself, isn’t enough for testing a DRP.
 In case you have periodically running testing, also run them against your new deployment environment to make sure all is as it should be.
 Even better, you could take down your pre-prod environment and replace it with the DR deployment.